ONSdigital/sdg_data_updates/3-2-2/README.md

-Author: Emma Wood
+Author(s): Emma Wood

-Create csv data for 3-2-2 with the following disaggregations:
+Create csv data for 3-2-2 (Neonatal mortality rate) with the following disaggregations:
 - birthweight by mother age
 - country of occurrence by sex of baby
 - area of residence (region)

 Runtime is approximately 6 seconds

-Input data are stored in a folder named 'Input' (See 'Example Input').
+Input data are stored in a folder named 'Input' (See 'Example Data').
 Outputs are saved to a folder named 'Output'.

 ### USER INSTRUCTIONS (SDG Data team):

 1) Save 'Child mortality (death cohort) tables in England and Wales' as an xlsx file in Jemalex/code for updates/3.2.2/Input.
-2) Open update_indicator_main.R from RStudio
-3) Run all disaggregation scripts by clicking the source button in the top right of the script window
-Note: If this is the first time you have run the script you may need to install some packages.
-	The error you get should make it clear what package you dont have. unhash the relevant install.packages() rows at the top of the script and repeat step 5.
-	Please put the hash(es) back in once packages are installed.
+You may need to create the Input folder if one does not already exist.
+2) Open config.yml in the 3-2-2 folder and check that all configurations are correct.
+> The `first_header_row` settings refer to the row number of the top level of column names.
+All rows above this just contain information like the country and year the data refer to.
+3) Open RStudio.
+4) Go to File > Open Project, and open sdg_data_updates.Rproj.
+It may take a few minutes to load, please be patient. sdg_data_updates.Rproj is a packrat project.
+This means that R looks in the packrat folder for packages.
+You therefore do not need to install any packages.
+5) update_indicator_main.R should open.
+If it doesnt go to File > Open File, and open it.
+6) Change the indicator number to '3-2-2' (Dashes NOT dots).
-4) csv files will be exported to Output folder.
+7) csv files will be exported to Output folder.

 Please check the data source to see if the best data are being reported, or if there are other series we sohould include